Overview

 Safety note

-Please inform your consultant if you take blood thinners, have allergies, diabetes, active infection, are pregnant, or have had previous reactions to local anaesthetic.
-You may need someone to drive you home depending on how you feel after the procedure.
+Please inform your consultant if you take blood thinning medication, have allergies, diabetes, active infection, are pregnant, or have had previous reactions to local anaesthetic.
+Depending on the medications used you may need someone to drive you home after the procedure.

-Arrange a consultation to discuss whether trigger point injections may be appropriate for you.
+Arrange a consultation to discuss whether trigger point injection may be appropriate for your symptoms.